 Adding non-Drupal PHP extensions or libraries to your website

 The Acquia Cloud platform includes a standard set of PHP extensions that are available on all servers.
 Your application might, however, require additional PHP extensions to support its own desired features.
-If you have an Acquia subscription that entitles you to file support tickets, you can compile and deploy your own PHP extensions or libraries, and then Acquia can enable them on your site's environments.
+If you have an Acquia subscription that entitles you to file support tickets, you can compile and deploy your own PHP extensions or libraries, and then Acquia can enable them on your website's environments.

 /docroot.
 Your repository contains a